fbunau/functional-programming-in-scala/README.md

 The repo contains solved exercises, code from the book examples or original code that exemplifies the concept presented.

-Unit tests are used to verify and run the implementation Bellow is a useful listing to help navigate the repo and revisit parts by jumping straight to the code from here
+Unit tests are used to verify and run the implementation (todo some code needs to be migrated to unit tests)

+Bellow is a useful listing to help navigate the repo and revisit parts by jumping straight to the code from here

 1. Introduction to functional programming